andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 as you can see, the synchrotron flux at :math:`10^{15}` Hz is exactly matching the desired value of :math:`10^{-14}` ergs cm-2 s-1.
-Alternatively, the value of N  can be obtained using the rest-frame luminosity and  frequency, using the :class:`.Jet.set_N_from_nuLnu()
+Alternatively, the value of N  can be obtained using the rest-frame luminosity and  frequency, using the method :meth:`.Jet.set_N_from_nuLnu`

 .. code:: ipython3